Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-Note that $L(E)^{\mathit{lf}}$ satisfies closed excision.
+Note that $L(E)^{\lf}$ satisfies closed excision.

-The following lemma ensures that $L(E)^{\mathit{lf}} $ really extends $E$ if it was locally finite.
+The following lemma ensures that $L(E)^{\lf} $ really extends $E$ if it was locally finite.

-\begin{lem} If $E$ is locally finite, then $L(E)^{\mathit{lf}}_{|\Top^{lc,sep}}\simeq E$. \end{lem}
+\begin{lem} If $E$ is locally finite, then $L(E)^{\lf}_{|\Top^{\lc}}\simeq E$. \end{lem}

-\begin{proof} Let $X$ be a topological bornological space.
-For an open bounded subset $B$ of $X$ and a locally compact subset $C\subseteq X$ the subset $C\setminus B$ of $X$ is a locally compact subset of $X\setminus B$.
+\begin{proof} Let $X$ be in $\Top^{\lc}$.
+For an open bounded subset $B$ of $C$ we then have $X\setminus B\in \Top^{\lc}$.
 We now use that by compatibility of the bornology and the topology we can define the locally finite evaluation as a limit over open bounded subsets of $X$.
-This gives for every separable locally compact space $C$
+This gives where for the last equivalence we use that $E$ is locally finite. \end{proof}